We are here to help you

 Personal Injury Attorneys FAQs

-Q: How Much Compensation Can I Recover for a Personal Injury in Oceanside?
+How Much Compensation Can I Recover for a Personal Injury in Oceanside?

-Q: How Much Time Is There for Me to File a Personal Injuries Suit?
+How Much Time Is There for Me to File a Personal Injuries Suit?

-A: The statute of limitations for personal injury claims in the state is two years, and this time limit begins on the date an injury occurs.
+The statute of limitations for personal injury claims in the state is two years, and this time limit begins on the date an injury occurs.
 If the exact reason for your personal injury cannot be determined immediately, the statute of limitations may begin on the date of discovery of the cause.
 Once you determine that you have grounds to file a personal injury suit, it is important to start the claim filing process as quickly as possible to ensure you meet the deadline for filing your complaint with the court.

-Q: How Long Does It Take to Resolve a Personal Injury Case in Oceanside?
+How Long Does It Take to Resolve a Personal Injury Case in Oceanside?

-A: The time a personal injury case could take to complete largely depends on the extent of the plaintiff’s damages and whether the defendant accepts liability for causing those damages.
+The time a personal injury case could take to complete largely depends on the extent of the plaintiff’s damages and whether the defendant accepts liability for causing those damages.
 If the defendant accepts responsibility for their actions, they are likely to agree to a settlement, and the private settlement negotiation process typically takes only a few weeks to complete.
 Alternatively, if a case cannot be settled, it must be resolved in court, and litigation could take several months.

-Q: Is It Necessary to Hire a Personal Injury Attorney?
+Is It Necessary to Hire a Personal Injury Attorney?

-A: Technically, no, there is no law that requires you to have legal representation to pursue a personal injury claim.
+Technically, no, there is no law that requires you to have legal representation to pursue a personal injury claim.
 However, you are more likely to succeed with your case and more likely to maximize the total compensation you win from the defendant with an experienced attorney representing your claim.
 Your personal injury attorney can handle your legal issues while you focus on your medical needs, and they could uncover channels of recovery you did not know were available.

-Q: How Much Will It Cost Me to Hire a Personal Injury Attorney?
+How Much Will It Cost Me to Hire a Personal Injury Attorney?

-A: It’s understandable to be worried about the potential cost of hiring legal counsel when you are already struggling with the economic effects of your injury.
-However, this is no cause for concern when you choose Perry Personal Injury Lawyers to represent you.
 Our firm handles all personal injury claims on a contingency fee basis, meaning you only pay our firm after we win compensation for you, and your fee is a percentage of the total case award.
 There is no cost to you if we are unsuccessful in securing compensation for your damages.

 Experienced Oceanside Personal Injury Lawyers